Ned Nickerson: Nancy Drew Files

 Ned is presented as Nancy's boyfriend in this series, as well; however, unlike in the original series, it is mentioned that they have been dating since high school.
 As the Files is also targeted at an older audience, their relationship is imbued with a little more depth.
 Ned and Nancy express somewhat more physical and emotional intimacy, but some stories also involve them fighting and even breaking up (the reason for which is usually connected to the case Nancy happens to be working on).
 In several instances, the two also end up dating other people.
 Fidelity, as well as Nancy's apparent lack of time to spend with Ned because of her cases, sometimes becomes an issue between them (one example of this is in SMILE AND SAY MURDER).
 However, in the end, they always make up.

 In volume twenty-four, Till Death Do Us Part, Ned proposes to Nancy even though the probability is that she will reject him.
 He does this because he wants to keep a promise he made to himself about Nancy being the first girl he will ever propose to, and the situation at the time called for him to propose to another woman.
 In volume eight, Nancy suspects Ned of gambling.
 Ned gets angry and they break up.
 But in the later volume, Ned and Nancy meet together in a case and unite again.

 And in the ending of the last book of this series (Crime at the Chat Café), a statement said: "And Nancy couldn't wait to get home to kiss her boyfriend, Ned, the same way" which gave away that Nancy and Ned kept dating each other.

 Nancy Drew On Campus

 Save for several books, Ned is almost completely absent from this series, which is targeted at a more mature audience.
 The first book, New Lives, New Loves, called for readers to dial in an 800 number to decide whether or not Ned should be kept as Nancy's boyfriend.
-Apparently, the readers answered in the negative, as the following books featured Nancy with a new boyfriend, Jake.
-But these series later got cancelled because of the negative reviews and Ned fans being really angry.
+The readers answered in the negative, as the following books featured Nancy with a new boyfriend, Jake.

 Girl Detective

 In the new series, Girl Detective, he is Nancy's boyfriend.
-He sometimes comes along with Nancy on her cases.
-Ned is in college and tends to be casual.
+It had been stated that Nancy and Ned knew each other since they were kids and started dating each other in high school.
+He regularly comes along with Nancy on her cases.
+Ned is in River Heights college and tends to be casual.
 He works for his father's newspaper, River Heights Bugle.